 Cara was immature and complained too much

 repetitive inner monologues

 Sexy firefighter Logan Bailey is an expert at putting the wet stuff on the hot stuff – on and off duty.
 But he just did the unthinkable, and it wasn’t trading in his tube socks.
 He slept with his nemesis.
 His mortal enemy.
 The crazy redhead he loves to hate.
 Cara Goulding.

-And no matter how much he wants to lie to himself, he has to admit, it was mind-blowing.
+And no matter how much he wants to lie to himself, he has to admit that it was mind-blowing.

 Until they both reach their breaking point and their fiery relationship explodes.

-However, one major disappointment is that we don’t get any backstory about Logan and who he is as a person outside of his relationship with Cara.
-While we get Asher’s and Evan’s backstories behind their individual personalities, we learn nothing about Logan’s character.
+One major disappointment is that we don’t get any backstory about Logan and who he is as a person outside of his relationship with Cara.
+While we get Asher’s and Evan’s backstories in the previous books, we learn nothing about Logan’s character.